microsoft/vscode-wiki/Perf-Tools-for-VS-Code-Development.md

 * From the `︙` menu select "More tools > JavaScript Profiler"
 * Have and execute code like below
 * The JavaScript Profiler tab will be populated with the profiles

+### Profile Startup

+You can start VS Code with a `--prof-startup` flag and it will automatically capture a profile of the main, renderer, and extension host process.
+Once it is done it asks you to restart and stores the files in your home directory.
+This is great to analyse the whole startup, esp of the built product.

 ```ts
 console.profile('Hi');